 Students are also supported and mentored to publish research papers or project reports resulting from practical training projects.

-The Sonipat campaign put forward a Youth Charter of Demands aimed at prioritizing the prevention and addressing of genderbased violence on the political agenda in Haryana.
-The Charter includes the creation of a state-recognized and funded Youth Violence Watch Committee, the initiation of a bi-annual safety audit to ensure more conducive environments for women and girls, monitoring of alcohol shops located within villages, and the implementation of the Sexual Harassment Act 2013.
+The Sonipat campaign put forward a Youth Charter of Demands aimed at prioritising the prevention and addressing of gender-based violence on the political agenda in Haryana.
+The Charter includes the creation of a state-recognised and funded Youth Violence Watch Committee, the initiation of a bi-annual safety audit to ensure more conducive environments for women and girls, monitoring of alcohol shops located within villages, and the implementation of the Sexual Harassment Act 2013.

 Postgraduate students of the Jindal School of Government and Public Policy represent JGU on the campaign.
 Mandatory dissertation work also forms a critical component of postgraduate student research activity.
 The majority of our postgraduate programmes require the submission of a dissertation before the final degree is awarded.
 To consolidate student skills in research methodology and design, data analysis, and writing, courses such as Qualitative Research and Methodology, and Statistical and Data Analysis form essential components of our postgraduate programmes.
 Pre-dissertation workshops are also an important component of preparing our students to successfully complete dissertation work.
 The University’s English Language Centre has integrated courses into school curricula, offering courses in English, Writing Skills, and Business Communication.